A Comprehensive Guide To Why Spiti Valley In Winter Is The Perfect Choice For You

 5. Taking Part In The Local Festivals

 Spiti Valley is home to several festivals that take place exclusively in winter.
 These festivals offer an opportunity to witness the local culture and traditions up close.
-Some popular winter festivals in Spiti include the Ladarcha Fair- A fair where traders from the neighbouring regions come and take part in the barter of goods with each other, the Lossar Festival- Said to be the Buddhist New Year; the festival is celebrated to express gratitude to the gods, and the Chaam Dance festival; masked monks perform the dances which symbolizes destruction of all evil forces and negative energy.
+Some popular winter festivals in Spiti include the Ladarcha Fair- A fair where traders from the neighbouring regions come and take part in the barter of goods with each other; the Lossar Festival- Said to be the Buddhist New Year; the festival is celebrated to express gratitude to the gods, and the Chaam Dance festival; masked monks perform the dances which symbolise the destruction of all evil forces and negative energy.

-A hidden gem in the winter, Spiti is home to a myriad destinations which take your Spiti in winter experience to the next level.
+A hidden gem in the winter, Spiti is home to a myriad of destinations which take your Spiti in winter experience to the next level.
 The snow-covered mountains and the serene atmosphere create a unique and unforgettable experience.
 Some of the places to visit in Spiti in Winter are:

 1. Kaza

-Kaza, the administrative centre of Lahaul and Spiti is one of the top places to visit in Spiti in winter.
-The town during the winter season is surrounded by snow capped mountains and gives you the opportunity to cherish the stunning views of the landscape.
-The weather is extremely chilly during the winter months and there’s continuous snowfall in the region.
-The snowfall makes the roads completely inhospitable, therefore it is suggested that you visit Kaza at your own risk during the winter season.
-If you are visiting Kaza during the winter season, don’t forget to check out the monasteries which give an insight into the Buddhist culture with an addition of stunning views.
+The snowfall makes the roads completely inhospitable, therefore, it is suggested that you visit Kaza at your own risk during the winter season.
+If you are visiting Kaza during the winter season, don’t forget to check out the monasteries, which give an insight into the Buddhist culture with the addition of stunning views.

 2. Dhankar Monastery